Argentina • UNESCO World Heritage Site

 Great Dusky Swift Colonies

 A remarkable bird species demonstrating extraordinary evolutionary adaptation to waterfall environments, these unique swifts nest exclusively behind the cascading water curtains and must fly directly through the powerful spray to reach their nest sites.
 Found nowhere else in such concentrations, these endemic birds showcase nature's incredible ability to exploit challenging ecological niches.
 The colony's daily flights through the waterfall create spectacular viewing opportunities, particularly during morning and evening activity periods when hundreds of birds navigate the treacherous water barriers.
-Their presence indicates the exceptional health of this waterfall ecosystem and represents one of the world's most specialised avian adaptations to aquatic environments.
+Their presence indicates the exceptional health of this waterfall ecosystem and represents one of the world's most specialized avian adaptations to aquatic environments.

 Historical Context